blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/campaigns/Ironclad/gm_info.md

 |STR|DEX|CON|INT|WIS|CHA|
 | 14| 15| 14| 15| 16| 17|
 Vampiric surge(Recharge 3-6): This turn, the vampire's movement speed doubles, they may take the disengage action as a bonus action, and they may take two actions.
+Bat form: The vampire transforms into a bat with 12AC, 1HP, and a fly speed of 50ft, which they may exit at will.
 Immune to nonmagical physical damage
 Multiattack: Vampire may make two rapier attacks Rapier +5 1d8+2
 Feed +5 1d6 piercing, gains damage dealt as temporary hit points
 ```

+### Meridah
+A pale woman dressed in fine clothes.
+She wears daggers strapped to her ankles,
+brazier, and wrists.
+Meridah has unrequitted feelings for Arnoldo, and this is
+what gives him reluctance to employ her as a body guard despite her skill.
+As a
+former shadow assassin, her skills are paired with a drive to stalk prey.
+If the
+party publicly attacks the mayor, she will hunt them.
+Meridah works with the
+local guard, and will appear if the party makes a commotion.

 ```
 Shadow Assassin